-Centerville Community School District for Education Purposes, for 20 20 ident/Directory Information Student Name: Date of B irth: School: Grade: · (Signature of Parent/Legal Guardian/Cu ustodian of Child) (Date) This form must be returned to your chil available at your child's school. ld's school no later than September 5.
-Additional forms are Stud The Every Student Succeeds Act (E.S.S recruiters access to student names, addr that this information not be provided wit comply with all such requests. resses and telephone listings.
-Parents or students may request The completion and return of this for student's private information to Mili • - old release of the STUDENT MILITARY OPT OUT FO Regarding the RELEASE OF NAME, ADDRESS, AN Student Name Date of Birth Date I request that this student's name, Forces and Military Recruiters, or Milit address, and telephone number not b tary Schools. be released to Armed Signature of parent or guardian Or I am 18 years old and request my not be released to the Armed Forces, M Signature of student Date As a student you have the right to reque recruiters and others.
-Complete this Op 5.
-Date of Adoption: August 14, 2001 Date of Revision: August 15, 2006 Date of Revision: July 9, 2018 Code No: 506.3 PHOTOGRAPHS
+Centerville Community School District Parental Directions to Wi for Education Purposes, for 20 20 school year. thhold Student/Directory Information Student Name: Date of Birth: School: Grade: (Signature of Parent/Legal Guardian/Custodian of Child) (Date) This form must be returned to your child's school no later than Sep available at your child's school. ptember 5.
+Additional forms are Student Recruitment Opt-Ou The Every Student Succeeds Act (E.S.S.A.) requires that high sch recruiters access to student names, addresses and telephone listing that this information not be provided without written parental/gua comply with all such requests. ools must provide military gs.
+Parents or students may request The completion and return of this form serves as your request student's private information to Military Recruiters. t to withhold release of the STUDENT MILITARY OPT OUT FORM Regarding the RELEASE OF NAME, ADDRESS, AND TELEPHONE NUMBE ER Student Name Date of Birth Date I request that this student's name, address, and telephone nu Forces and Military Recruiters, or Military Schools. mber not be released to Armed Signature of parent or guardian Or I am 18 years old and request my own name, address, and te not be released to the Armed Forces, Military Recruiters, or Military Signature of student Date As a student you have the right to request that your private inform recruiters and others.
+Complete this Opt-Out form and give it to y September 5.
+Date of Adoption: August 14, 2001 Date of Revision: August 15, 2006 Date of Revision: July 9, 2018 •